 Employers should be mindful that equal compensation will continue to be an issue in the landscape of employment law.
 The U.S. House of Representatives recently passed the Paycheck Fairness Act (which is not likely to gain approval by the Senate in its current form or the Executive Branch), and several states have enacted gender equality or similar compensation laws.
 Additionally, there remain various federal laws and regulations on the books designed to propel employers toward compensation equality.
 As the NWLC challenge in court shows, there is growing awareness of gaps in wages and compensation.
 Advocates like the NWLC hope that by forcing employers to report (and thus reveal) gaps in employee compensation through the EEO-1 that employers will be pressured to address variances in compensation.

 Employers should monitor their employee compensation to ensure equity and consider an employee compensation analysis under the protections of attorney-client privilege to identify variances, factors that explain differences in compensation, and make any appropriate adjustments.

-Please click here to contact Dean & Fulkerson if you have questions as to how to collect compensation data or ensure compliance with EEO-1 reporting.
+If you have questions as to how to collect compensation data or ensure compliance with EEO-1 reporting, please contact Curt Mistele.